aaronscott072/qmk_firmware/keyboards/splitkb/aurora/lily58/keymaps/aaron/readme.md

 ## Todo

 - fw
-  - encoder -> decide/add functionality
+  - encoder -> decide/add functionality (ideas in notebook)
   - oled -> decide/add functionality
     - would be cool to show symbols/layout on the relevant side ?
-  - leds -> decide/add functionality
+  - leds -> decide/add functionali  ty
   - in general, peruse the relevant QMK drivers / git `.md`'s for cool stuff to add
 - hw
   - oled cover
-  - tighten case?
   - encoder knobs that fit
+  - solder up new mcus

 ## Notes